“it was to shame the wise

-Sometimes we need to face the thing we fear to be free and to find life.
+We usually need to face the thing we fear in order to be free and to find life.
 This is why so often when we take time to be still and silent in prayer our fears flood our minds.
 This is a sign of our health, the life of our heart comes into our consciousness.
 This is not distraction in prayer.
 This is God at work.

 This is why prayer with the crucifix is helpful since we are helped to face our own fears and are reminded that for us who stay close to Christ death is not an ending but a transition into the depth and breadth of life we seek.